dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 # Server made for LINUX, GUI on any browser on any system.

+Update V2.0:
+- wide band version supports Minitiouner Remote Control by clicking in the spectrum/waterfall.
+See documentation below

 Update V1.9:
 - first multi user version, each browser can hear its own frequency, max.
 20 simultaneous users